phelipetls/blog/content/posts/favorite-custom-git-commands/index.md

 > with its upstream. [...]
 This is useful to create a feature branch after work
 > has already began on the old branch (likely but not necessarily "master").

-But for those of use that don't use Emacs, there's [git-toolbelt](https://github.com/nvie/git-toolbelt/), a collection of git-related shell scripts, including [`git spinoff`](https://github.com/nvie/git-toolbelt/blob/main/git-spinoff)!
+But for those of us that don't use Emacs, there's [git-toolbelt](https://github.com/nvie/git-toolbelt/), a collection of git-related shell scripts, including [`git spinoff`](https://github.com/nvie/git-toolbelt/blob/main/git-spinoff)!

-The API works like `git checkout -b`, i.e. you need to pass the name of the new branch (and an optional base -- usually it'll be `main`).
+Its API is similar to `git checkout -b`, i.e. you need to pass the name of the new branch (and an optional base -- usually it'll be `main`).

 ```plaintext
 usage: git spinoff [-h] <new-name> [<base>]